narunraman/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Hi, I'm Narun Raman!
-Pronounced like Maroon Ramen (quite an unappetizing sight) with an N (people have interpreted this slightly incorrectly and called me Manun so maybe I should find a new explanation).
+Pronounced like Maroon Ramen (quite an unappetizing sight) with an N. People have interpreted this slightly incorrectly and called me Manun so maybe I should find a new explanation.
 Feel free to send me pictures of oddly colored noodles.

 I am currently a senior (fourth-year) undergraduate student pursuing a Bachelor's in Computer Science, Mathematics, and Public Policy at Carleton College (not the University) in the land of Cows, Colleges, and Contentment: Northfield, Minnesota.

 I am very available via email, my basic interests are detailed below and I am interested in working in those areas.
-Please reach out if you need a plucky undergraduate for your research.
+Please reach out if you want to work with a plucky undergraduate -- I would love to get coffee.